Chart Color Schemes

 Thornlie is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Thornlie's dwelling structure, as recorded in the latest Census, consisted of 91.1% houses and 8.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Perth metro's 88.9% houses and 11.1% other dwellings.
-Home ownership in Thornlie was at 34.3%, with mortgaged dwellings at 43.9% and rented ones at 21.7%.
-The median monthly mortgage repayment in the area was $1,625, below Perth metro's average of $1,733.
-The median weekly rent figure in Thornlie was recorded at $330, matching Perth metro's figure.
-Nationally, Thornlie's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Thornlie's residential structures, as recorded in the latest Census, consisted of 91.1% houses and 8.8% other dwellings.
+In comparison, Perth metro had 88.9% houses and 11.1% other dwellings.
+Home ownership in Thornlie was higher at 34.3%, with mortgaged dwellings at 43.9% and rented ones at 21.7%.
+The median monthly mortgage repayment in Thornlie was $1,625, lower than Perth metro's $1,733.
+The median weekly rent in Thornlie was $330, matching Perth metro's figure but significantly lower than the national average of $375.
+Nationally, Thornlie's mortgage repayments were lower at $1,863 compared to the Australian average.

 Frequently Asked Questions - Housing